ktquez/vue-head/README.md

   },
   // Usage with context the component
   head: {
+    // To use "this" in the component, it is necessary to return the object through a function
     title: function () {
       return {
-        // To use "this" in the component, it is necessary to return the object through a function
         inner: this.title
       }
+    },
+    meta: [
+      { name: 'description', content: 'My description', id: 'desc' }
+    ]
   }
     ...
   }
 }